 You will walk the road for 0.16 miles and enter the woods at a yellow gate.

 For the next 0.7 miles, you’ll be walking on a gently undulating trail climbing toward the junction with Devil’s Path and Diamond Notch Falls.
 The West Kill creek will be at your right for the entire time.

 Soak in the coolness of this place with its tree cover and beautiful trillium in the spring.
-To the left in the woods you’ll notice rock structures, these are probably remanence of farming activity that was common in the valley.
+You’ll notice rock structures to the left in the woods; these are probably remanence of farming activity that was common in the valley.

 Upon reaching the junction with Devil’s Path, cross the bridge and continue on the blue marked Diamond Notch Trail for another 0.4 miles to the lean-to.
 You will climb about 400 feet from the falls.
 You will have traveled 1.24 miles from the parking area.